aberba/aberba.github.io/_posts/2021-01-11-a-simple-web-server-with-arsd-cgi.md

 response.

 `cgi.pathInfo` is used to match the request route and response according.
-You may also use `cgi.requestMethod` to also match the request method which may be one of `cgi.RequestMethod.GET`, `cgi.RequestMethod.POST`, `cgi.RequestMethod.PATCH` and friends.
-The following code show how you may do that in the `handler` function:
+You may also use `cgi.requestMethod` to match the request method which may be one of `cgi.RequestMethod.GET`, `cgi.RequestMethod.POST`, `cgi.RequestMethod.PATCH` and friends.
+The following code shows how you may do that in the `handler` function:

 ```d
 void handler(Cgi cgi)